-1. All requests for new noncredit courses or course changes must be submitted in the proper format to the Office of the University Registrar after review and approval by the appropriate dean.
+All requests for new noncredit courses or course changes must be submitted electronically using the University’s registration system for noncredit courses.
+Requests are submitted to the School of Continuing Education after review and approval by the appropriate budget unit director or designee.

 - Approved by the president